snake lane 10 medal

 PB Potential

-Many runners return to Snake Lane 10 year after year, chasing that elusive PB.
-The course is quick, and if you get good weather (which, let’s be honest, is always a gamble in February), it’s definitely a race where you can aim for a fast time.
+Many runners return to Snake Lane 10 every year, chasing a new personal best.
+The course is quick, the organisation is spot on, and if the weather plays nice (which is always a February gamble), it’s definitely a PB-friendly race.

 Get race-ready with Runna